LearnToProgramRoanoke/Learn-microbit/RockPaperScissors/README.md

 # Rock Paper Scissors

-Create a simple game that selects a random image of each game image.
+Create a simple game that selects at random each game image.

 **Learning Concepts**